LegendaryMediaTV/EGP-Graphai/exports/markdown-par/WEBUS2020/07-JDG.md

 He said to her, “Behold, I haven’t told my father or my mother, so why should I tell you?”

 <sup>17</sup> She wept before him the seven days, while their feast lasted; and on the seventh day, he told her, because she pressed him severely; and she told the riddle to the children of her people.
 <sup>18</sup> The men of the city said to him on the seventh day before the sun went down, “What is sweeter than honey?
-What is stronger than a lion?”<br>
+What is stronger than a lion?”

 He said to them,<br>“If you hadn’t plowed with my heifer,<br>you wouldn’t have found out my riddle.”